kdeldycke/kevin-deldycke-blog/content/2005/remote-backup-with-rsync.md

 - A user account on this server (mine was `kevin`),

-- A ssh deamon running on the server that allow the user to log in.
+- A ssh daemon running on the server that allow the user to log in.

 ## Setup rsync